AGTTeam/MonoPriData/patch_readme.txt

 1) Unzip 'MonopriPatch', and copy the contents of the 'patch' folder to {user dir}/Dolphin Emulator/Load/Riivolution
 2) If this is your first-time using Dolphin, run it and double-click where prompted to set the game directory to the folder where your copy of the game is stored.
 If you can see other games in the list but not Monotone Princess, be sure to check your paths by going to Config > Paths.
 3) Find 'ソウルイーターモノトーンプリンセス' in your games list and right click, then select "Start with Riivolution Patches...".
 If done correctly, Dolphin should automatically pick up the patch, but if not, you can also manually navigate to the 'monopri.xml' file by choosing "Open Riivolution XML..."
-4) Make sure the 'Translation Patch' is Enabled, and start the game!
+4) Make sure the 'Translation Patch' is enabled, and start the game!

                          ============================
                                   ISO METHOD